 Your deep consideration of the issues raised is sought, not just a papering over of some of the more obvious cracks in the Act.

-If required we (or the prime author, Mr Coster) would be pleased to elaborate on, or respond to questions regarding this submission.
+If required I would be pleased to elaborate on, or respond to questions regarding my submissions.

 In this we trust a better and sustainable environment can be developed for the RLLC model.

 Yours sincerely,